LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Still, even in the age of global tech giants living off libre software without returns to original developers, we advocate the establishment of structures that will enable creators to fully exercise their creativity with as few obstacles as possible.

 This project is an attempt at removing obstacles and reducing challenges found by contemporary and future libre game creators and developers.

+It is initially approached from a "*tabula rasa*" point of view and is targeted for entry-level green-horn noobs with creative powers.

 **Game Types**